Regulations for Free Trade Zone (PPFTZ 01, 02, & 03)

 With the constant change in regulations and requirements, business entities may need help to keep up.

-InCorp Indonesia (formerly Cekindo) offers a one-stop solution to assist with product registration, ensuring that your products comply with the regulations and standards of the Indonesian for ease in benefiting from the special economic zones within Indonesia.
+InCorp Indonesia offers a one-stop solution for product registration.
+We ensure that your products comply with Indonesian regulations and standards so that you can easily benefit from the special economic zones within Indonesia.

 Lead Form